qmlnet/qmlnet/README.md

 # Qt/Qml support for .NET/.NET Core on Linux/OSX/Windows

-This is a work-in-progress (but usable) to bridge .NET to Qml in a seamless way.
+This is a work-in-progress (but usable) bridge between .NET and Qml.

-To see what is currently working, check out the [unit tests](https://github.com/pauldotknopf/net-core-qml/tree/master/src/net/Qt.NetCore.Tests).
-Checkout the outstanding items that need to be done [here](#things-left-to-do).

 The intended platforms to support include: